-- On-site coaching, particularly back at their schools after finishing training sessions. - Peer-to-peer assistance to develop clear methods to enable teachers for collaborative learning. - Support for virtual communities for sustainability. - Assistance platforms with careful design required to perform continuous service. - Specific digital aid materials, whose content prepared for training settings use digital devices. - Quick response teams, which is regularly an underestimated key success factor.
+- On-site coaching, particularly back at their schools after finishing training sessions - Peer-to-peer assistance to develop clear methods to enable teachers for collaborative learning - Support for virtual communities for sustainability - Assistance platforms with careful design required to perform continuous service - Specific digital support materials - Quick response teams, which is regularly an underestimated key success factor

-Long-term observations by the author, spanning more than 25 years, coincide with those from experts consulted from 12 countries on how project directors recognize the elevated costs involved in implementing such a model, particularly for large enacts.
-Beyond training logistics, if every teacher needs an "at the school support," the cost increases to a point that impacts on sustainability.
+Long-term observations by the author, spanning more than 25 years, coincide with those from experts consulted from 12 countries (Escorcia, 2017) on how project directors recognize the elevated costs involved in implementing such a model, particularly for large projects.
+Beyond training logistics, if every teacher needs "in-school support," the cost increases to a point that impacts on sustainability.
 Consequently, scale implementations demand wise and innovative decisions to create effective combinations of coaching and online support for this issue.
 Likewise, innovative technology is required to enable teachers to embed their expertise.
-Underestimation on the relevance of the follow-on and accompaniment activities turns into a failure factor, and is therefore an issue to consider in the Laurillard report.
+Underestimating the relevance of follow-on and accompaniment activities can become a failure factor, and is therefore an issue to be considered in Laurillard et al. (2017).